desruisseaux/GeoTools-archive/gt/plugin/arcsde/README.txt

 This is the readme file for the ArcSDE DataStore of the geotools2 project.

+This module is out of the normal build since we can't provide the required libraries from ESRI to access an ArcSDE database through Java.
+If you intend to use this module and have access to the ESRI's ArcSDE Java API libraries (for instance jpe90_sdk.jar and jsde90_sdk.jar) the easiest way of getting the module building is adding them to your JRE's ext/lib directory and uncomment this module from the list of excludes in the root project maven pom.xml

 Unit testing the ArcSDE DataSource over a live database is disabled due to the lack of a publicly available one.